Azure/pcs-cli/README.md

     * **{DocumentDB connection string}**
 4) `kubectl create -f .\scripts\all-in-one.yaml`

+> **Important** \
+If your account doesn't have the Azure Active Directory(AAD) and subscription permissions to create a service principal, the command generates an error similar to **Insufficient privileges to complete the operation.** \
+Also when using **--generate-ssh-keys** if one already exists under ~/.ssh/id_rsa then it will be used

-## Verify the Web UI and Microservices are deployed
+## Enterprise Deployment: Verify the Web UI and Microservices are deployed
 1) Go to {DNS} name in browser to see the webui
 2) Go to {DNS}/hubmanager/v1/status to see HubManager microservice status
 3) Go to {DNS}/devices/v1/status to see Devices microservice status